Stability of the exponential utility maximization problem with respect to preferences: Main results

 \subsection{Utilities defined on $\Real_+$}

 We continue with our second main result, which concerns the convergence of problems with utilities defined on $\Real_+$ to the exponential utility maximization problem.
-Consider a sequence of utility random field $\mathcal{U}_p: [0,T] \times \Omega \times \Real_+ \rightarrow \Real$ indexed by $p<0$.
-Each $\mathcal{U}_p$ is of the form where $D$ is a \cadlag\, adapted positive process, $U_p:\Real_+ \rightarrow \Real$ is strictly increasing, strictly concave, and continuously differentiable.
-We assume that each $U_p$ is comparable to power utility $x^p/p$ in the following sense.
+Consider a sequence of utility random fields $\mathcal{U}_p: \Omega \times \Real_+ \rightarrow \Real$, indexed by $p<0$, each of which is of the form where $D$ is a $\F_T$-measurable positive random variable and $U_p:\Real_+ \rightarrow \Real$ is a standard utility function.
+We assume that each $U_p$ is comparable to power utility $x^p/p$ in the following sense: